-Recycled paper is proven to use less tree fiber, fresh water, energy, and produces less waste than traditional virgin fiber paper.
+Recycled paper is proven to save trees: using less tree fiber, fresh water, energy, and producing less waste than traditional virgin fiber paper.
 One ton of magazine paper made from virgin fiber requires fifteen trees.
 Those trees can remain in the ground if we widely and effectively increase our use of recycled paper.
 The Better Paper Project's overall goal is to see a reduction in our consumption of paper products.
 However, we promote the use of "better paper" when necessary, meaning high recycled content and certified by Forest Stewardship Council.

 Better Paper Project is also proud to represent Green America on the Environmental Paper Network (EPN), an alliance of organizations working to address challenges and opportunities for social justice and conservation presented by the expanding forest, pulp, and paper industry.